macleginn/bivaltyp/content/languages/descriptions/Swedish.md

 ![E.I.'s photo]({{ site_url_j }}/images/Ingelsten.jpg "K.S.'s photo")
 ![D.A.'s photo]({{ site_url_j }}/images/AvellanHultman.jpg "A.H.'s photo")

+Emil Ingelsten and David Avellan-Hultman provided the data in {{ data_collection_year }} in the capacity of native speakers of {{ language_external }}.
+The English version of the questionnaire was used for elicitation.

 ## How to cite
 > Shagal, Ksenia, Emil Ingelsten, and David Avellan-Hultman.
 2021.
 Bivalent patterns in {{ language_external}}.
 > In: Say, Sergey (ed.).
 BivalTyp: Typological database of bivalent verbs and their encoding frames.